‘DAD’S ARMY: THE MOVIE’

 There are also traces of other early episodes of ‘Dad’s Army’ fitted into the movie based on the TV scripts.
 This includes episodes like ‘The Armoured Might of Lance Corporal Jones’ and ‘Battle School’ from Series 3.
 I recognised these aspects in adapting from TV into film after I watched the TV series!

-A shame that ‘The Deadly Attachment’ was made after the ‘Dad’s Army’ movie as that would’ve made it better compared to what it actually ended up being.
+A shame that ‘The Deadly Attachment’ was made after the ‘Dad’s Army’ movie as that would have made it better compared to what it actually ended up being.
 With that said, there is a German scout plane that crashes into Walmington-on-Sea and the ‘Dad’s Army’ team save the town from German pilots.

 Going back to a previous remark I made, I’m not saying the ‘Dad’s Army’ movie is terrible.
 Far from it!
 In fact, as I stated before, it’s better than the 2016 movie.
 But the 1971 ‘Dad’s Army’ film isn’t a masterpiece.
-It’s a retread of some early ‘Dad’s Army’ episode with new plot elements to help it out.
+It’s a retread of some early ‘Dad’s Army’ episodes with new plot elements to help it out.

 Also, because it’s a movie that exists outside the main ‘Dad’s Army’ continuity, it doesn’t have to be taken seriously.
 It’s like it exists in a parallel universe.
 There are lots of differences in the movie compared to the TV series.
 For example, Nazis and old WWII footage gets shown in the actual movie.

 David Croft was reframed from including old WWII footage in the opening titles for the TV series.
 Here, the ‘Dad’s Army’ movie is allowed to include that.
 It also lets us see what the war is like from the Nazis’ point of view as well as Walmington-on-Sea’s with intriguing and amusing comparisons. 😀